Every Business Owner Exits Eventually

 EXITS

-Most Aren't Ready.
+Most Aren't Ready

 Burt Williamson, MBA, CFP®

-A Note from Burt
+A Note from Burt and Mike

-After more than 30 years of sitting across from successful business owners, I have noticed something that rarely changes.
 The owners who walk away from the sale of their business with the most freedom, the most options, and the most wealth are almost never the ones who negotiated the hardest at the closing table.
-They are the ones who started thinking about this years before a buyer ever showed up.

 A health scare.
 A competitor making a move.
 A buyer who shows up at exactly the wrong moment.
 A CPA who finally says, "You need to start thinking about this."